-There’s something about the written word, something of permanence…
+There’s something about the written word, a hint of permanence…

 The spoken word is easily forgotten.
 But the written word?
 It borders on magical.

-In fact, for those cultures that first developed it, it was often the basis of their ritual magical.
+In fact, for those cultures that first developed it, it was often intertwined with their ritual magical.

 Yes, in the right hands, a sacred alphabet can open up the past, and peer into the future.

 And so, God, king, wanderer, warrior, shaman, psychopomp…

 Poet, it turns out you do have another quest…